 The Plan does not supersede any approved Koala Plans of Management that are currently in force in the koala planning area.
 Current approved and conditional Individual Koala Plans of Management (IKPOM's) are detailed in Appendix 1.
-Should any of these IKPOM's have a requirement to be reviewed or updated, that review or update should be in accordance with this Plan.
+Should any of these IKPOM's have a requirement to be reviewed or updated, that review or update should be match the aims and objectives, and management actions, of this Plan.